senior-design-21-22/ansible-collection-github/docs/collaborator_information.rst

 Synopsis
 --------
-- Retrieve Github organization collaborator information in the form of a dictionary of repositories.
-Each dictionary then containing a list of dictionaries that consist of collaborators' information.
+- Retrieve a Github organization's provided repository.
+This contains collaborator information in the form of a list of dictionaries that consist of collaborators' information.
-- Manage GitHub collaborators in organization repositories including adding, removing, or changing collaborator permissions.
+- Manage GitHub collaborators in organization repository including adding, removing, or changing collaborator permissions.

 Requirements